elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     [10650.000047] [Hardware Error]: Machine check events logged

 I decided to dust out the machine and to add some new thermal paste to alleviate the over heating.
-In the process of dusting out the machine, I noticed that the fan on my video card doesn&#8217;t work.
+In the process of dusting out the machine, I noticed that the fan on my video card doesn't work.
 Also, after I applied a brand new layer of thermal paste, my retention clip for the heat sink broke.
-My &#8220;alleviation&#8221; plan was not very successful, to say the least.
+My "alleviation" plan was not very successful, to say the least.

-I decided to order a brand new video card and a new heat sink ( I couldn&#8217;t find the retention clip by it self, every where I looked it always came with the heat sink).
+I decided to order a brand new video card and a new heat sink ( I couldn't find the retention clip by it self, every where I looked it always came with the heat sink).
 While I was in the ordering mood I decided to get an s-video to composite cable as well.
 This way I could connect this old PC to my TV so it can connect as a client to my media server.
 Here the parts I ordered:

 *   <a href="http://www.newegg.com/Product/Product.aspx?Item=N82E16814130452&name=Desktop-Graphics-Cards" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.newegg.com/Product/Product.aspx?Item=N82E16814130452&name=Desktop-Graphics-Cards']);">Nvidia GeForce 6200 AGP Video Card</a>
-*   <a href="http://www.amazon.com/dp/B004MUDR36/?tag=virtuallyhyper.com-20" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.amazon.com/dp/B004MUDR36/?tag=virtuallyhyper.com-20']);" rel="nofollow">Intel Aluminum Heat Sink & 2.5&#8243; Fan w/Retention Clip</a>
+*   <a href="http://www.amazon.com/dp/B004MUDR36/?tag=virtuallyhyper.com-20" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.amazon.com/dp/B004MUDR36/?tag=virtuallyhyper.com-20']);" rel="nofollow">Intel Aluminum Heat Sink & 2.5" Fan w/Retention Clip</a>
 *   <a href="http://www.newegg.com/Product/Product.aspx?Item=9SIA0PG08P9430" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.newegg.com/Product/Product.aspx?Item=9SIA0PG08P9430']);">S-Video with 3.5mm Audio to 3 RCA Composite Cable</a>

 After all the parts came in: I added the video card, applied a new layer of thermal paste, clipped in my new heat sink, and connected the video card using s-video port to the TV with the composite cable.

-The machine was just used for sharing files and didn&#8217;t even have Xorg installed on it.
+The machine was just used for sharing files and didn't even have Xorg installed on it.
 So I decided to install Xorg on the machine.
 I also knew that I would need a display manager so I went with GDM.
 I then installed both:

     moxz:~> sudo yum install gdm xorg-x11-server-Xorg

 Next I needed to set the computer to use GDM as my display manager.
-From the Fedora Documentation &#8220;<a href="http://docs.fedoraproject.org/en-US/Fedora/12/html/Deployment_Guide/s2-x-runlevels-5.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.fedoraproject.org/en-US/Fedora/12/html/Deployment_Guide/s2-x-runlevels-5.html']);">Runlevel 5</a>&#8220;:
+From the Fedora Documentation "<a href="http://docs.fedoraproject.org/en-US/Fedora/12/html/Deployment_Guide/s2-x-runlevels-5.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.fedoraproject.org/en-US/Fedora/12/html/Deployment_Guide/s2-x-runlevels-5.html']);">Runlevel 5</a>":

 > **20.5.2.
 Runlevel 5**
 >
 > When the system boots into runlevel 5, a special X client application called a display manager is launched.
 A user must authenticate using the display manager before any desktop environment or window managers are launched.
 Depending on the desktop environments installed on the system, three different display managers are available to handle user authentication.
 >
 > *   GNOME — The default display manager for Fedora, GNOME allows the user to configure language settings, shutdown, restart or log in to the system.
-> *   KDE — KDE&#8217;s display manager which allows the user to shutdown, restart or log in to the system.
+> *   KDE — KDE's display manager which allows the user to shutdown, restart or log in to the system.
 > *   xdm — A very basic display manager which only lets the user log in to the system.
 When booting into runlevel 5, the prefdm script determines the preferred display manager by referencing the /etc/sysconfig/desktop file

 I looked over the */usr/share/doc/initscripts-9.37.1/sysconfig.txt* file , and I saw the following: